TosbackCgusBridge-Bot/CGUs-versions/Bravotv/Privacy Policy.md

     *   Teresa Giudice

     Recent Blog Posts
-    *   Fabio Viviani Fabio: "We All Saw the Truth"
+    *   Joanna Krupa Thomas Kramer or Obama?
-    *   The Dish Richard Blais' Running Tips for Travelers
+    *   Lea Black The Greencard Joke
-    *   The Dish Copy Melissa Gorga's Glitter Eye LookAll People » More Blog Posts »
+    *   Alexia Echevarria Karent's Over-Excited PersonalityAll People » More Blog Posts »
 *   Videos &.
 Full Episodes

-    *   Watch What Happens Live After Show: Snooki's Baby
+    *   Watch What Happens Live After Show: Adventures with Pee-wee

     Recent Clips

-    *   Watch What Happens Live Mama's Boys
+    *   Watch What Happens Live After Show: The Kidnapping of Morgan Fairchild
-    *   Watch What Happens Live Stump the Pump
+    *   Watch What Happens Live Friends with Benefits
-    *   Watch What Happens Live The Situation's Stripper Moves
+    *   Watch What Happens Live Morgan Fairchild: Name That Show!

     New Full Episodes
     *   The Real Housewives of New Jersey Episode 21: Reunion Part 1